silversub/terraform/tutorials/clusters.md

 Create a classic {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster by using IBM Cloud Provider plug-in for Terraform.
 {: shortdesc}

-1. Create a IBM Cloud Provider plug-in for Terraform configuration file for your single zone cluster.
+1. Create an IBM Cloud Provider plug-in for Terraform configuration file for your single zone cluster.
 The following example creates a single zone cluster in the `dal10` zone with a default worker pool that consists of 3 worker nodes that are connected to a private and public VLAN in `dal10`.

    **Example for an {{site.data.keyword.containerlong_notm}} cluster**:
    ```